cybernut6/forum_links/README.md

 # Links

-Below is a select list of web links to some select forum posts on Reddit and WD community forum.
+Below is a list of web links to select forum posts on Reddit and WD community forum.
 Someone with Linux/sysadmin skills might want to review this material.

 ##### Western Digital (WD) User Forum Links (username – Cybernut1):